 Elections; absentee voting by persons 65 years of age or older.
 Adds to the list of persons entitled to vote by absentee ballot those persons who are 65 years of age or older.

-This bill was incorporated into SB 16.
-12/30/13 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) Notes: City position: support SB 157 Payday loans; permitted interest.
+01/14/14 Senate: Incorporated into SB16-Miller, which was defeated in the House

+Notes: City position: support

+SB 157 Payday loans; permitted interest.

 Patron: Miller

 Summary as introduced:

 Payday loans; permitted interest.
 Repeals provisions of the Payday Loan Act that authorize lenders to charge a loan fee or verification fee, thereby limiting permissible charges on payday loans to simple interest at a maximum annual rate of 36 percent.

-12/31/13 Senate: Referred to Committee on Commerce and Labor
+02/10/14 Senate: Passed by indefinitely in Commerce and Labor (12-Y 3-N)

-01/17/14 Senate: Assigned C&L sub: Payday Loans

 Notes: City position: support

 SB 164 Payday loans; permitted interest.

+Patron: Locke

-Patron: Locke Summary as introduced:
+Summary as introduced:

 Payday loans; permitted interest.
 Repeals provisions of the Payday Loan Act that authorize lenders to charge a loan fee or verification fee, thereby limiting permissible charges on payday loans to simple interest at a maximum annual rate of 36 percent.
-12/31/13 Senate: Referred to Committee on Commerce and Labor 01/17/14 Senate: Assigned C&L sub: Payday Loans Notes: City package: support SB 182 Absentee voting; persons age 65 or older are entitled to vote absentee ballot.
+02/10/14 Senate: Passed by indefinitely in Commerce and Labor (12-Y 3-N) Notes: City package: support SB 182 Absentee voting; persons age 65 or older are entitled to vote absentee ballot.
 Patron: McWaters Summary as introduced:

 Elections; absentee voting.
-Allows anyone 65 or older to vote absentee.
-This bill was incorporated into SB 16.
-01/02/14 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) Notes: City position: support SB 224 Alcoholic beverage control; certain licensees to provide information to consumer.
+Provides that persons age 65 or older are entitled to vote absentee.
+01/14/14 Senate: Incorporated into SB16-Miller, which was defeated in the House Notes: City position: support SB 224 Alcoholic beverage control; certain licensees to provide information to consumer.
 Patron: Petersen Summary as introduced:

 Alcoholic beverage control; certain licensees to provide information to consumer while on the premises of licensed retailers.
 Allows any winery, farm winery, or wine wholesaler licensee to provide to adult customers of licensed retail establishments information about wine being consumed on such premises.
-01/03/14 Senate: Referred to Committee on Rehabilitation and Social Services 01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) Notes: City position: support SB 249 Tuition, in-state; Deferred Action for Childhood Arrivals.
+01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) Notes: City position: support SB 249 Tuition, in-state; Deferred Action for Childhood Arrivals.
 Patrons: McEachin, Ebbin, Marsden and Hanger Summary as introduced: